namesilo/whmcs/README.md

-Latest updates include:registry premium domain name price sync and TLD price sync (sync ALL TLD price with one click inside WHMCS)
+Latest updates include: registry premium domain name price sync and TLD price sync (sync ALL TLD price with one click inside WHMCS)

 Features in next release in September: Domain sync and Transfer sync